intermountainneuroimaging/bids-feat/README.md

 `output-name`: [NAME].feat directory name.
 If left blank, output name will be drawn from the fsf template file.

 `confound-list`: Comma seperated list of components to be included in feat glm confounds.
 Confound timeseries will be pulled from confound file in inputs if passed, otherwise defaults to using bids derivative file '*counfound_timeseries.tsv'.
 Example entry: rot_x, rot_y, rot_z, trans_x, trans_y, trans_z.
 If left blank no confounds will be included in feat analysis.
+Python regular expressions may be used to select variable number of components.

 `DropNonSteadyState`: set whether or not to remove XX number of inital non-steady state volumes.
 If no value is passed in 'DummyVolumes', non-steady state number is taken from mriqc IQMs, if neither are defined, an error will be returned.